OpenSourceBrain/NeuroDataShare/_pages/aboutwebsite.md

 The source code for this website maintained on [GitHub](https://github.com/OpenSourceBrain/NeuroDataShare) for version control and is freely available under MIT license.
 The website is hosted on [GitHub Pages](https://pages.github.com/).

-Special thanks to XX for the source image used to create the site's banner.